 How to efficiently integrate the Android Automotive embedded solution into existing automotive software?
-Take a peek at the most valuable development contributions rewarded by GENIVI Alliance.
+Take a peek at the most valuable development contributions rewarded by COVESA.

 Modern cars are packed with hardware and software.
 The challenge for automotive vendors is how to make them all work together reliably.
 GENIVI Alliance and its member companies are seeking for efficient solutions for Automotive OEMs.
-We met up with Piotr Krawczyk and Stefan Wysocki, who were both awarded as the Most Valuable Contributors to the Android Automotive development area by the GENIVI Alliance *).
+We met up with Piotr Krawczyk and Stefan Wysocki, who were both awarded as the Most Valuable Contributors to the Android Automotive development area by The Connected Vehicle Systems Alliance - COVESA (former GENIVI Alliance*).
 Piotr and Stefan contributed to two Android Automotive Proof of Concepts (PoCs) in the area of audio and vehicle data management.

 Piotr, you chose to work on Audio Multi-inputs/outputs Management on Operating System Level.
 Why did you select this topic?